 ChE/Ch 165.
 Chemical Thermodynamics.
 9 units (3-0-6); first term.
 Prerequisite: ChE 63 ab or instructor’s permission.
 An advanced course emphasizing the conceptual structure of modern thermodynamics and its applications.
 Review of the laws of thermodynamics; thermodynamic potentials and Legendre transform; equilibrium and stability conditions; metastability and phase separation kinetics; thermodynamics of single-component fluid and binary mixtures; models for solutions; phase and chemical equilibria; surface and interface thermodynamics; electrolytes and polymeric liquids.
 Instructor: Wang.

 ChE 174.
 Special Topics in Transport Phenomena.
 9 units (3-0-6); third term.
 Prerequisites: ACM 95/100 and ChE 151 ab or instructor’s permission.
 May be repeated for credit.
 Advanced problems in heat, mass, and momentum transfer.
 Introduction to mechanics of complex fluids; physicochemical hydrodynamics; microstructured fluids; colloidal dispersions; microfluidics; selected topics in hydrodynamic stability theory; transport phenomena in materials processing.
 Other topics may be discussed depending on class needs and interests.
-Instructor: TBA.
+Not offered 2014-2015.

 ChE 280.
 Chemical Engineering Research.
 Offered to Ph.D. candidates in chemical engineering.
 Main lines of research now in progress are covered in detail in section two.